uniplaces/go-logger/README.md

 This project's main focus is to bring a common standard to our Go projects's logs and, as such, please try to follow these guidelines when using this logger:

-##### 1 - Add contextual information when logging an error
+#### 1 - Add contextual information when logging an error

 ###### Use `AddContextField(key string, value interface{})`.

-Example: when you're trying to fetch something from dynamodb and it fails.
+Example: when trying to fetch something from dynamodb and it fails.

 In this case, contextual logging would include the ID of the object you're trying to fetch.

-##### 2 - Log as soon as possible
+#### 2 - Log as soon as possible

 Logs should be specific and easy to trace back, so generic error logging should be avoided.